TonyaWard/16S_Workflow/README.md

 *	Basic skills in working from the command line (recommended)

-The entire workflow is outlined in the .rmd file.
-It includes:
+The entire workflow is outlined in the Workflow.rmd file.
+You can view it easily in a browser by clicking on it.
+The workflow includes:
 *	Quality control of next generation sequencing data with SHI7
 *	Closed reference OTU picking with NINJA
 *	Data Exploration with QIIME